EIA reports a modest decline in U.S. natural-gas supplies

-The U.S. Energy Information Administration reported Friday that domestic supplies of natural gas fell by 20 billion cubic feet for the week ended Dec.
-28. Analysts polled by S&P Global Platts had forecast a decline of 42 billion cubic feet, on average, while the five-year average decline stands at 107 billion.
-The EIA released data a day later than usual due to Tuesday's New Year's Day holiday.
-Total stocks now stand at 2.705 trillion cubic feet, down 450 billion cubic feet from a year ago, and 560 billion below the five-year average, the government said.
-February natural gas traded at $2.968 per million British thermal units, up 2.3 cents, or 0.9%, from Thursday's settlement.
-It was trading at $2.978 before the supply data.
+The U.S. Energy Information Administration reported Thursday a modest decline in U.S. natural-gas supplies|NEW] that domestic supplies of natural gas fell by 47 billion cubic feet for the week ended March 15.
+The data included a slight upward revision to the previous week's total stocks.
+Analysts polled by S&P Global Platts had expected a decline of 48 billion cubic feet.
+Total stocks now stand at 1.143 trillion cubic feet, down 315 billion cubic feet from a year ago and 556 billion below the five-year average, the government said.
+April natural gas traded at $2.811 per million British thermal units, down about a penny, or 0.3%, from Wednesday's settlement.
 Market Pulse Stories are Rapid-fire, short news bursts on stocks and markets as they move.
 Visit MarketWatch.com for more information on this news.